Sky Ferreira: 2013–2018: Night Time, My Time, touring, and acting roles

-2015–present: Masochism and film roles

 On July 16, 2014, Ferreira announced via Twitter that she was working on her second album.
 She described the sound of the album as "more aggressive" and is working with Ariel Rechtshaid and Justin Raisen, with whom she produced Night Time, My Time, as well as Bobby Gillespie and Andrew Innes of Scottish band Primal Scream.
 Ferreira also expressed the wish to collaborate with Gesaffelstein.
 She also appeared in the 2016 comedy-drama film Elvis & Nixon, directed by Liza Johnson, and The Trust, which stars Nicolas Cage and Elijah Wood, and is directed by Benjamin and Alex Brewer.

 Ferreira confirmed on April 7, 2015, that her upcoming second studio album will be titled Masochism.
 On May 12, 2015, the singer announced that she would be releasing a film co-written and directed by her frequent collaborator Grant Singer accompanied by a new single with the album scheduled to be released later in the year.
 Jimmy Choo revealed on June 4 that Ferreira would be the face of their newest fragrance named Illicit.
 She collaborated with Primal Scream on the song "Where the Light Gets In", which was released on February 1, 2016, as the lead single from the band's eleventh studio album, Chaosmosis.
 It was announced on April 25, 2016, that Ferreira would guest-star in the 2017 sequel to David Lynch's 1990s television series Twin Peaks.
 In October 2016, she was cast in Jonas Åkerlund's film Lords of Chaos, based on the 1998 book of the same name by Michael Moynihan and Didrik Søderlind.
-She appeared in Playboy in October 2016, with the photoshoot serving as a "visual introduction" to her next album.
+She appeared in Playboy in October 2016, with the photo shoot serving as a "visual introduction" to her next album.
 Ferreira appeared in Edgar Wright's 2017 heist film Baby Driver, portraying the mother of lead character Baby (played by Ansel Elgort).
 She also contributed a cover of the Commodores song "Easy" to the film's soundtrack, produced by Nigel Godrich.

+In 2018, she stated: "I would just like to clarify for some: My silence should not be confused for negligence, I deeply care and put everything I have into my music.
+Including all of my earnings.
+I won't put out something that I don't stand by or the bare minimum."